 Previous Best Value reports on Stirling Council can be found below:

-Under Best Value, councils are encouraged to use of model of self-assessment to demonstrate an effective approach to corporate performance management.
+Under Best Value, councils are encouraged to use a model of self-assessment to demonstrate an effective approach to corporate performance management and continuous improvement.
 In response, Stirling Council has adopted the Public Sector Improvement Framework (PSIF) as its overarching self-assessment framework.

 Assurance and Improvement Plan